 We also need a formula that will tell how many points should be expired (as some of them may have been used on rewards).

-This expression is based on a condition that if a number of points gathered until expiring points day comes – expression from point C (including this day’s points, so in our case, everything until 6 months ago) is equal to or lower than the number of points spent/lost (expression from point B), then we assume all gained points were redeemed and we have nothing to expire (expression returns 0).
+This expression is based on a condition that if a number of points gathered until expiring points day comes – expression from point 2 (including this day’s points, in our case, everything until 6 months ago) is equal to or lower than the number of points spent/lost from point 3 (expression ), then we assume all gained points were redeemed and we have nothing to expire (expression returns 0).
 If not, we subtract points redeemed/expired from points gathered and return the result which equals the number of points to expire.

 Now we need to create a segment of users, for whom we will run this daily automation.
 The decision will be made based on two conditions.